9.7.4 PRE-SEIZURE PLANNING

 Evaluation of Property and Net Equity

-1. Personal Property and Real Property/Business Pre-Seizure Checklists and Net Equity Worksheet forms are located in Document Manager and should be prepared prior to the seizure of property.
+1. Personal Property and Real Property/Business Pre-Seizure Checklists and Net Equity Worksheet forms are located on the ARIS SharePoint site and should be prepared prior to the seizure of property.
 Any pre-seizure analyses requested from the seized property contractor will be documented in the seizure/forfeiture file.
-An explanation for any downward departure from either an individual asset net equity requirement or the $25,000 aggregate will be documented in the seizure/forfeiture file.
+An explanation for any downward departure from an individual asset net equity requirement will be documented in the seizure/forfeiture file.

 Required Approval Signatures Prior to Seizure